 3. Navigate to the dashboard of the tag manager.
 Click on the button, Publish.

 4. Preview the website as Google Tag manager shows the tags fired on all the page views

 There can be instances where the tags keep firing.
 Multiple reasons can lead to this but in most cases; Google has some of the most effective free extensions to solve this issue.
 With the Tag Assistant of Chrome, you can simply solve this issue at one go.

-As you can see, the method to add Google Tag Manager is quite easy and simple for WordPress sites.
+As you can see, the method to add GT Manager is quite easy and simple for WordPress sites.
 In terms of its functionality, it is quite critical and explains many interfaces that require a detailed understanding.
 These interfaces can help your website and you can incorporate them to enjoy more benefits.